jacobdufault/fullinspector/assets/docs_generator/source/api_reference.rst

 ``class SerializationHelpers``: Provides some common methods for serialization.

-- ``public static UnityObject RetrieveObjectReference(int storageId)``: Retrieve an object that has been stored with ``StoreObjectReference``. storageId is the value that was returned by ``StoreObjectReference``.
-- ``public static int StoreObjectReference(UnityObject obj)``: Returns an integer that uniquely identifies the given UnityObject instance so that it can recovered after Unity has gone through a serialization cycle.
 - ``public static void SaveState<TSerializer>(ISerializedObject obj)``: Save the state of the given object using the selected serializer.
 - ``public static void RestoreState<TSerializer>(ISerializedObject obj)``: Restore the state of the given object using the selected serializer.
 - ``public static T Clone<T, TSerializer>(T obj)``: Clone the given object using the given serializer.